wp-plugins/my-profiles/readme.txt

 = Version 0.7 =

-1. Added support for multiple profile

-= Version 0.6 =

 1. XHTML compliance
 2. option to directly add using function call reducing dependency on widget option. [refer FAQ section on how to use it].
+3. Added support for multiple profile
+4. added internationalization option <- need more help on making it truly international
+5. removed sidebar php file and instead created a generic function to display all profile

+= Version 0.6 =

+1. Tried adding some feature but instead ended up adding bugs hence not released

 = Version 0.5 =